-Article 312 - Filing a motion for reviewing a judgement due to newly found circumstances
+Article 312 - Filing a motion for reviewing a judgment due to newly revealed circumstances

-- 1. A motion for reviewing a judgement due to newly found circumstances shall be filed in writing with the court of appeal, according to the jurisdiction. - 2.
-The right to file a motion for reviewing a judgement due to newly found circumstances shall be enjoyed by the prosecutor, the convicted person and/or his/her defence lawyer, and in the case of the death of the convicted person, by his/her legal successor and/or his/her defence lawyer. - 21.
-The convicted person and/or his/her defence lawyer, and in the case of the death of the convicted person, his/her legal successor and/or his/her defence lawyer, in order to file a motion for reviewing a judgement due to newly found circumstances, shall enjoy the right to receive free of charge certified copies of evidence and materials of the criminal case, on which a decree of a prosecutor concerning substantial violation of the rights of the convicted person while processing the criminal case has been received. - 3.
-The motion shall indicate the grounds and evidence for reviewing the judgement. - 4.
-Filing a motion shall not impede the execution of the judgement.
+1. A motion for reviewing a judgment due to newly revealed circumstances shall be filed in writing with a court of appeal, according to the jurisdiction.

+2. The right to file a motion for reviewing a judgment due to newly revealed circumstances shall be enjoyed by a prosecutor, a convicted person and/or his/her defence lawyer, and in the case of the death of the convicted person, by his/her legal successor and/or his/her defence lawyer.

+2^1 .
+A convicted person and/or his/her defence lawyer, and in the case of the death of the convicted person, his/her legal successor and/or his/her defence lawyer, in order to file a motion for reviewing a judgment due to newly revealed circumstances, shall enjoy the right to receive free of charge certified copies of evidence and materials of the criminal case, on which a decree of a prosecutor concerning the substantial violation of the rights of the convicted person while processing the criminal case has been delivered.

+3. The motion shall indicate the grounds and evidence for reviewing the judgment.

+4. Filing a motion shall not impede the enforcement of the judgment.